-The circular economy has long been perceived by many people as an approach that favours recycling and reuse of resources rather than dumping them in a landfill, which was the basis of the old linear approach.
-However, this is only partly true and recycling should in fact be considered only the last option among all circular solutions.
+The circular economy has been perceived by many people as an approach that favours recycling of materials over their landfilling, which was the basis of the old 'take-make-dispose' linear approach.
+However, this is only partly true as recycling should in fact be considered only the last option among all circular solutions.